top of page

 Maybe back then, in 1989, people didn't know much about child psychology.
 Or any psychology.
 Maybe they didn't know that kids need their dads.
 Maybe people who grew up with dads didn't realize the important role they played.
 Took it for granted.

-Maybe when my mom remarried, and this time an American, he thought it was over.
+Maybe when my mom remarried, and this time an American, my dad thought it was over.
 That I had a new dad he couldn't compete with.
 That I didn't need him.
 Or was better off.
 Or maybe he thought that he had nothing to offer me.

 Or maybe it was too painful.
 His failure or inability to stop any of it.
 To keep his family.